blamelesshq/blameless-slo-samples/README.md

 # Blameless SLO YAML specs and Samples

-Preview of the Blameless SLO YAML specs.
+*Preview of the Blameless SLO YAML specs*

+The latest specification documentation can be found under the [/spec](https://github.com/blamelesshq/blameless-slo-samples/tree/main/specs) directory.

 For more information about **Blameless SLO Manager**